starscaped/mcat-platform/ADDING_QUESTIONS_PROMPT.md

 - If a figure is actually a simple data **table**, prefer recreating it as an HTML `<table class="passage-table">` (crisper than an image).
 See `porcine-oocyte.js`.

-Extract, then **optimize** (cap width 900px, PNG optimize) to keep `standalone.html` small.
-Save into `mcat-platform/images/` with descriptive, collision-proof names like `<shortid>_q<QID>_<topic>.png` (e.g. `pig_q401088_spermatogenesis.png`, `endo_fig1_vegf.png`):
+Extract, then **optimize** (cap width 900px, PNG optimize).
+Save into `mcat-platform/images/` with descriptive, collision-proof names like
+`<shortid>_q<QID>_<topic>.png` (e.g. `pig_q401088_spermatogenesis.png`,
+`endo_fig1_vegf.png`):